o-cliff/arcade-games/README.md

 # Arcade Game Collection

 A collection of simple arcade-style games built to explore game development fundamentals, user input handling, and interactive system design.
+Note that this was a side project from high school that I just did for fun.

 ## Overview
 This project contains multiple small games developed to practice software design, event handling, and modular programming.